yumaikas/blogserv/README.md

-This is my homebrew golang based blog engine, currently which powers www.junglecoder.com
+This is my homebrew golang based blog engine, currently which powers www.junglecoder.com.
+Not very elegant at the time being, with magic strings all over the place.

 ##Incomplete